ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/3rd Level/Corrosive Casing.md

 - **Components**:
 	- Kinetic
 - **Duration**:
-	- Concentration, up to 3 turns.
+	- Concentration, up to 3 turns. (+2 turns)
 - **Effects**:
+	- *[[Anti-Weapon Chemical]] forms over your armor or clothes causing any weapon that hits to you break and become unusable.*
-	- You conjure a layer of [[Anti-Weapon Chemical]] on a creature you touch.
-Melee attacks that hit this creature apply [[Broken Weapon]] to the weapon.
+	- For the psycast duration, all successful attacks against the target creature apply [[Broken Weapon]] to the thing that hit the creature.
-		- Upon losing concentration, the layer of [[Anti-Weapon Chemical]] dissipates.
+		- The thing that hit the creature is the weapon for melee attacks and the projectile for ranged attacks.
+A projectile with [[Broken Weapon]] may only apply damage once before it is destroyed.
+			- Only physical projectiles may have [[Broken Weapon]] applied by this, non-physical projectiles (such as fire) cannot break.
+- **Stats**:
+	- None.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 28 psyfocus spent above the normal cost for this psycast, the duration is increased by 2 turns.
+For every 12 psyfocus spent above the normal cost for this psycast, the duration is increased by 2 turns.